 - Utilization of all available communications channels to promote all Village events/programs

 Kress earned his BA degree in English/Journalism from The State University of New York.
-He is former Board Member/general member of the Public Relations Society of America (PRSA-Miami Chapter); a member of the Florida Government Communicators Association (FGCA); and a member of the City-County Communications and Marketing Association (3CMA).
+He is former Board Member and current member of the Public Relations Society of America (PRSA-Miami Chapter); a member of the Florida Government Communicators Association (FGCA); and a member of the City-County Communications & Marketing Association (3CMA).
 He is also a member of the Palmetto Bay Business Association, the Economic Development Council of South Dade, and Chamber South.

 The Village Communications Offices manages a government access TV station as a community service to the residents of Palmetto Bay.
 Public meetings meetings and information video features and other content airs 24 hours a day, seven days a week on WBAY-TV Comcast Cable 77 and Uverse Channel 99.
 The programming also streams live from the Village websites, allowing residents to enjoy the same great WBAY-TV programming from their laptop or home computer.